-Anti-Bullying Policy February 2023
+Anti-Bullying Policy February 2025

 Policy lead Hannah Ferris

-Date approved by Governing Body 7 th February 2023
+Date approved by Governing Body W.Wills

-Governor signature

 Date uploaded to website

-Review date February 2024
+Review date February 2026

 Bullying, both verbal and physical, will not be tolerated in our school.
 It is everyone's responsibility to prevent it from happening and this policy contains guidelines for all members of the school community.